 AEC prefers to have the Invoice Date set prior to the 15th in the contracts, even though our invoices are usually out by the 10th of each month.
-The parties should use reasonable efforts to have transporter statements available by the 15th, if applicable.
+This is acceptable to ENA.
+The parties should use reasonable efforts to have transporter statements available by the 15th, if applicable.This is acceptable to ENA

+The addition of “provided however, Buyer shall have ten (10) Days from receipt of said statement to make payment” is confusing.
+The Buyer has until the 25th day to make payment and the Seller has until the 15th to send the invoice, so inherently the Buyer has at least 10 days to make payment.

 Interest is payable on undisputed amounts.
+This is acceptable to ENA

 Audit Rights